 A current liability generated by buying supplies on credit

-Accounts payables turnover is a key metric used in calculating the liquidity of a company, as well as in analyzing and planning its cash cycle.
+Accounts payable turnover is a key metric used in calculating the liquidity of a company, as well as in analyzing and planning its cash cycle.
 A related metric is AP days (accounts payable days).
-This is the number of days it takes a company, on average, to pay off their AP balance.
+It is the number of days it takes a company, on average, to pay off its AP balance.

 The cash cycle (or cash conversion cycle) is the amount of time a company requires to convert inventory into cash.
 It is tied to the operating cycle, which is the total of accounts receivable days and inventory days.
 The cash cycle, then, is the operating cycle minus AP days.